Chemotherapy Service Standards

-These standards have been developed through a detailed review of state, national and international references and extensive multi-disciplinary consultation across the South Australian health care system.
+These standards were developed through a detailed review of state, national and international references and extensive multi-disciplinary consultation across the South Australian health care system.

-The South Australian Cancer Clinical Network Steering Committee has overseen the development of these standards with the view that their state-wide implementation will:
+The South Australian Cancer Clinical Network Steering Committee had oversight of the development of these standards with the view that their state-wide implementation will:

 - support a common framework for safe, high quality practice